HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

    *  Although both are marked as must support, the server system is not required to support both, but **SHALL** support at least one of these elements.
    *  The client application **SHALL** support both elements.

-- \*The MedicationRequest resource can communicate the reason or indication for referral or consultation using either a code in `MedicationRequest.reasonCodeableConcept` or a reference using `MedicationRequest.reasonReference`.
+- \*The MedicationRequest resource can communicate the reason or indication for referral or consultation using either a code in `MedicationRequest.reasonCode` or a reference using `MedicationRequest.reasonReference`.

 * Source EHR identifiers **SHOULD** be included to support deduplication across MedicationRequest resources.
 Exposing the EHR identifiers helps client applications identify duplicates.
 * Servers **SHALL** follow the guidance in the [Medication List] page  and return all `active` Medications as MedicationRequest.
 It is always best practice to confirm this list with the Patient or Caregiver.